thomas-gons/2D_Game/README.md

 # 2D_Game

-Project in C using the ncurses library to make a top-down 2D game (OS Linux only).
+Project in C using the Ncurses library to make a top-down 2D game (OS Linux only).

 <br>